Court Coronavirus Information

 The Supreme Court of Texas and Court of Criminal Appeals, working with the Office of Court Administration are committed to ensure that justice continues to be served to all Texans in the current pandemic situation.

 In response to COVID-19, the Supreme Court has issued the following Emergency Orders that are still in effect.

-Renews the Texas Eviction Diversion Program for tenants and landlords under a statewide housing-assistance program intended to avoid evictions for tenants behind on rent.
+Renews the Texas Eviction Diversion Program for tenants and landlords under a statewide rental assistance program intended to avoid evictions for tenants behind on rent.
 The order allows an eviction proceeding to be abated by agreement for 60 days, requires courts to provide tenants with information about the program, and makes court records for participants confidential while eviction cases are delayed.
 The order also outlines procedure for reinstating evictions.
 Without such reinstatement, eviction cases will be subject to dismissal.
-The order expires 3/15 and is effective 10/12 for “pilot” counties established by the Office of Court Administration (OCA) (or on the date that OCA designates them for counties identified after 10/12) and at a later date (to be determined) for all other Texas counties.
+The order is effective in all counties on 2/15/2021.

-Replaces Emergency Order 29 and permits courts to modify or suspend deadlines and procedures through 4/1; requires courts to continue to use all reasonable efforts to hold proceedings remotely and to follow OCA's Guidance for All Court Proceedings; prohibits Justice and Municipal Courts from holding an in-person jury proceeding prior to 4/1; permits district, county, and probate courts to hold in-person jury trials after certain actions; permits courts to hold virtual jury proceedings in certain cases with certain technology provided to prospective jurors; extends the possession and access to a child provisions from previous orders; extends the ability for an attorney professional disciplinary or disability proceeding to conduct proceedings remotely.
+Replaces Emergency Order 33 and permits courts to modify or suspend deadlines and procedures through 6/1; encourages courts to continue to use reasonable efforts to hold proceedings remotely; permits all courts to hold in-person proceedings, including jury trials, after certain actions, including adoption of minimum standard health protocols and an in-person schedule; permits courts to hold virtual jury proceedings in certain cases with technology provided to certain prospective jurors; extends the possession and access to a child provisions from previous orders; extends the ability for an attorney professional disciplinary or disability proceeding to conduct proceedings remotely.